- Home

 Attendance

-Regular attendance at school promotes pupils’ well-being and gives them the best chance of learning and reaching their potential.
-Pupils should attend school every day the school is open unless the reason for the absence is unavoidable.
+Consistent attendance at school is key to a child’s well-being and success.
+It provides the best opportunity for learning and ensures that pupils can reach their full potential.
+Pupils should attend school every day it is open, unless their absence is unavoidable.

 For further information on school attendance and absence visit